AritzElge/ELI_galileo/README.md

 *Note: The user interface via the LCD is still in the early stages of development.*

-andard build tools installed
-*   A MicroSD Card reader/writer connected to your PC.

 ## System Updates

 The system can be updated in the field using a USB pendrive containing the new `.deb` file.

-1. Copy the `ELI-galileo-vX.Y.Z.deb` file to the root directory of the USB drive.
+1. Copy the `ELI-galileo-vX.Y.Z.ipk` file to the root directory of the USB drive.
 2. Insert the USB drive into the Galileo.
-3. The update script will detect .deb package, verify it is newer than the current version installed on the HDD, and proceed with `dpkg -i`.
+3. The update script will detect .ipk package, verify it is newer than the current version installed on the HDD.

 ## Roadmap

 The project is currently in active development.
-Below are our goals for upcoming releases.
+Below are the goals for upcoming releases.

 - **Version 0.9.0 (Q4 2025): Beta Stage - MVP**
     - [x] Initial repository structure
     - [x] Initial GitHub Actions CI setup
-    - [ ] Implement basic GPIO control
+    - [x] Implement basic GPIO control
-    - [ ] Basic LED error signaling
+    - [x] Basic LED error signaling
-    - [ ] Implement basic SPI control
+    - [x] Implement basic SPI control
-    - [ ] Basic LCD interface via SPI
+    - [x] Basic LCD interface via SPI
-    - [ ] Implement basic MODBUS control
+    - [x] Implement basic MODBUS control
-    - [ ] Implement basic MODBUS data polling
+    - [x] Implement basic MODBUS data polling
+    - [x] Implement basic MODBUS scheduled actions.
-    - [ ] Implement HDD-USB mounting and logging daemon
+    - [ ] Implement HDD-USB mounting and daily-logging daemon
+    - [ ] 'ipk' package management solved
     - [ ] '.defconfig' automatic addition to 'buildroot' compilation script

-- **Version 1.0 (Q4 2026): Initial Release**
+- **Version 1.0 (Q1 2026): Initial Release**
-    - [ ] Initial GitHub Actions CI/CD setup
     - [ ] SD Card image generation via `./setup.sh` script

 - **Future Ideas (No ETA):**
+    - [ ] Buildroot -> Yocto
+    - [ ] Refactor to C/C++
+    - [ ] Refator MRAA to Linux Standard API
-    - [ ] UPS communication for controlled and safe HDD and embedded system shutdown
+    - [ ] SSH Tunnelling for Encrypted Modbus Communication

 ## Acknowledgements